 Salvation Mountain and Salton Sea.
 If you really want to visit Salvation Mountain, my advice is to get up early and go in the morning, then come back and relax by the pool and cool down in the afternoon.

-The 1 hour drive out to Joshua Tree could be fun for a Sound Bath if you’re into that sort of thing.
+The 1 hour drive out to Joshua Tree could be fun for a Sound Bath at the Integratron if you’re into that sort of thing.

 Or take a trip to visit the Dinosaurs in Cabazon!

 What did I miss?
 If you have a Palm Springs favorite that I didn’t cover, let me know!